bsu-cs222s3-fall25-smalviya/Project1_DillonJackson_AceStout/README.md

 Summary: This project takes input from the user and outputs the 15 most recent revisions made to the Wikipedia page corresponding to the user search.
+It does this by first prompting the user to choose between using the console or the JavaFX GUI.

+To Run:

+    1.)
+Right/secondary click on the main Class
+    2.)
+Choose the run option
+    3.)
+Enter 1 or 2 into the console
+    3.)
+Enter your search topic
+    4.)
+Wait for results
-This project requires Gradle, a code builder, and java language function.
+This project requires Gradle,
+a code builder, and java language function.

 To build this project there are two options: